DigitalPublishingToolkit/NN09/md/05-TenRules.md

 ### The Fight Against Surveillance Should Be a Fight Against the Penal Systems

-The formula ‘surveillance leads to dependency, no surveillance leads to independence’ is no longer accurate in this generalized form.
+The formula ‘surveillance leads to dependency, no surveillance leads to freedom’ is no longer accurate in this generalized form.
 Surveillance does not endanger freedom per se.
 We are not dealing with an abstract, binary condition that is simply switched on or off.
 We need to acknowledge that surveillance is a far more concrete relationship,